Our Key Strategies for Addition and Subtraction

 Doubling and Halving (Mult)

-You look for one of the numbers that when doubled or halved will give you an easy problem to solve.
+numbers that when doubled or halved will give you an easy problem to solve.

 42 × 20 =